cvdabbeele/cloudOneOnAWS/README.md

 - **one "free" Elastic IP "slot"**
   By default, there is a soft limit of 5 Elastic IPs per region.
 This script must be able to create 1 Elastic IP

+The Cloud Formation Template to build the EKS cluster will crash if those resources cannot be created

+The IAM User account that you will use:
+- must have **Programmatic Access** as well as **AWS Management Console Access**
+- must have **AdministratorAccess** permissions (AWS console -> Services -> IAM -> Users -> click on the user -> Permissions tab -> If AdministratorAccess is not there, then click on Add permissions and add it; or request the rights from you Admin)  The reason is that the script will not only create an EKS cluster, but also a lot of other things, like VPC, subnets, routetables, roles, IPs,...

 (trial) Licenses:
 - **A license for Cloud One Container Image Security** (aka SmartCheck) If you don't have a license key yet, you can get one here: https://www.trendmicro.com/product_trials/download/index/us/168 <br />
-- **CloudOne Application Security Account** If you want to demo the Runtime Protection as well, then you need this account.
-You can register for a trial here: https://cloudone.trendmicro.com/_workload_iframe//SignUp.screen  You will need to create a "group" for the MoneyX application.
-This will give you a **key** and a **secret** that you can use for TREND_AP_KEY and TREND_AP_SECRET<br />
+- **CloudOne Application Security Account**  You can register for a trial here: https://cloudone.trendmicro.com/_workload_iframe//SignUp.screen  You will need to create a "group" for the MoneyX application.
+This will give you a **key** and a **secret** that you can use for the TREND_AP_KEY and TREND_AP_SECRET variables in this script.<br />

 ## Preparation
 1. Setup an AWS Cloud9 development environment
   - select `Create a new EC2 instance for environment (direct access)`
   - use `t2.micro`
-  - use `Ubuntu Server 18.04 LTS`
+  - use **Ubuntu Server 18.04 LTS**
   - tag it to your liking (tags are good)
   - use default settings for the rest